There are 45 million slaves in the world today. But it doesn’t have to stay that way. Here’s how we’re fighting human trafficking.

 We provide support services to survivors with qualified partners.
 We also employ local social workers to advocate for survivors during and following raids.

-Human trafficking happens every day, all over the world—including in all 50 U.S. states.
+Sex trafficking happens every day, all over the world.
 It affects individuals of every age, ethnicity, and socio-economic background.
-Because of the crime’s hidden nature, many of us could live our entire lives without consciously spotting any trace of it.
+Because of the crime’s hidden nature, many of us could live our lives without consciously spotting any trace of it.

 No posts were found.